SamOhrenberg/regulation-database/webapp/README.md

-# Getting Started with Create React App
+# Regulation Podcast Search (Webapp)

+This is the React-based frontend application for the **Regulation Database**.
+It provides a clean, fast, and responsive user interface for searching through all available podcast transcriptions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For the full project overview, including the data pipeline and contribution guidelines, please see the [main README file](../../readme.md).

+## Tech Stack

+-   **Framework:** React
+-   **Build Tool:** Create React App
+-   **Deployment:** GitHub Pages via GitHub Actions

+## How It Works

+This is a fully static web application with no traditional backend.

+1. On load, the app makes an API call to the GitHub repository to get a list of all files in the `/transcriptions` directory.
+2. When a user performs a search, the app fetches the raw text content of each transcription file directly from GitHub (`file.download_url`).
+3. The search is performed client-side, in the user's browser, allowing for a fast and lightweight experience.
+4. Results are displayed with highlighted keywords and contextual snippets.

 ## Available Scripts

-In the project directory, you can run:
+In the `webapp` directory, you can run the following commands:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will automatically reload when you make edits.
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+### `npm run deploy`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This command first runs `npm run build` and then deploys the contents of the `build` folder to the `gh-pages` branch on GitHub, making it live on GitHub Pages.
+Note that this is handled automatically by the GitHub Action workflow.

-### `npm run build` fails to minify
+### `npm test`

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Launches the test runner in interactive watch mode.

+---

+## Deployment

+Deployment is automated via a GitHub Actions workflow defined in [`.github/workflows/deploy-to-gh-pages.yml`](../../.github/workflows/deploy-to-gh-pages.yml).

+Any push to the `main` branch will automatically trigger this workflow, which will:
+1. Install dependencies.
+2. Build the production version of the app (`npm run build`).
+3. Deploy the `webapp/build` directory to the `gh-pages` branch.

+The site is configured to be served from this `gh-pages` branch.

+## Contributing

+Contributions to the webapp are welcome!
+Please refer to the **[main project's contributing guidelines](../../readme.md#🤝-contributing)** for details on how to submit issues and pull requests.